-To mitigate the fixed-floating interest rate mismatch, the issuer has entered into an interest rate swap agreement with ING Bank N. V. (Aa3/P-1 deposit ratings; Aa3(cr)/P-1(cr)) for Class A and Class B notes.
+To mitigate the fixed-floating interest rate mismatch, the issuer has entered into an interest rate swap agreement with [•] for Class A and Class B notes.
 Under the swap agreement:

-- " The issuer pays a fixed rate on Class A and Class B notes; - " The swap counterparty pays one-month Euribor plus spread of Class A and Class B notes, respectively; - " The notional is the outstanding note balance of Class A and Class B notes, respectively; - " The transfer and collateral posting triggers are set at Baa3(cr) and A3(cr), respectively.
+- " The issuer pays a fixed rate on Class A and Class B notes; - " The swap counterparty pays one-month Euribor plus spread of Class A and Class B notes, respectively, subject to a floor of zero; - " The notional is the outstanding note balance of Class A and Class B notes, respectively; - " The transfer and collateral posting triggers are set at Baa3(cr) and A3(cr), respectively.